-The types of information SDHR may collect to administer the City's Benefit and Deferred Compensation plans and programs include identifying information such as name, address, date of birth, gender, email addresses, mailing addresses, social security number and employee ID.
+The types of information SDHR may collect to administer the City's Benefit and Deferred Compensation plans and programs include identifying information such as name, address, date of birth, gender, e-mail addresses, mailing addresses, social security number and employee I.D.
 This data is stored in the City's Human Resource Information System (HRIS) and some personnel files.
 It may be gathered through information the employee provided upon hire, information the employee provided in Employee Self Service (ESS), and information about the employee's benefits elections.

-Contracted vendors may collect additional metadata and data voluntarily provided by users from user accounts housed on their own platforms to personalize programs and services or provide aggregate utilization reporting.
+Contracted vendors may collect additional metadata and data voluntarily provided by users from user accounts housed on their platforms to personalize programs and services or provide aggregate utilization reporting.
 The City of Seattle does not receive individual personal health information from program vendors.

-What information is disclosed and how is it used?
+What information is disclosed, and how is it used?

-The SDHR Benefits and Deferred Compensation Units may share nonpublic personal information about eligible employees, retirees and covered dependents with contracted vendors and service providers.
-In doing so, we comply with state and federal laws and follow information security practices to protect both physically and electronically stored and transmitted data.
+The SDHR Benefits and Deferred Compensation Units may share nonpublic personal information about eligible employees, retirees, and covered dependents with contracted vendors and service providers.
+In doing so, we comply with state and federal laws and follow information security practices to protect physically and electronically stored and transmitted data.

-Contracted vendors may use the nonpublic personal information provided by SDHR, such as mailing addresses, email addresses or phone number to communicate changes, to provide program or service information or perform outreach with the expressed written approval from SDHR.
-Contracted vendors generally include third-party plan administrators, insurance carriers, program administrators, consultants, technology companies and data analytics companies.
+Contracted vendors may use the nonpublic personal information provided by SDHR, such as mailing addresses, e-mail addresses, or phone numbers, to communicate changes, provide program or service information, or perform outreach with the expressed written approval from SDHR.
+Contracted vendors generally include third-party plan administrators, insurance carriers, program administrators, consultants, technology companies, and data analytics companies.
 A current list of contracted Benefit and Deferred Compensation vendors is available at https://bit.ly/34YIOSW.
-Contracted vendors deferred from distributing the nonpublic personal information provided by

-SDHR to affiliated partners or other organizations that do not provide services within the contract.
+Contracted vendors are prohibited from distributing the nonpublic personal information provided by SDHR to affiliated partners or other organizations that do not offer services within the contract.

-Due to system limitations, employees, retirees and their covered dependents are not able to opt-out of the personal data transmission to contracted vendors.
+Due to system limitations, employees, retirees, and their covered dependents cannot opt-out of the personal data transmission to contracted vendors.
 Some vendors may offer participants the option of restricting the use of personal data or limit the use of addresses for communications and notifications on their platforms.

-SDHR does not sell individual, personal or aggregate information to third parties for marketing purposes or for their own commercial use.
+SDHR does not sell individual, personal or aggregate information to third parties for marketing or commercial use.